-Given these fundamental constitutional principles, "[a] determination that a gerrymander violates the law must rest on something more than the conclusion that political classifications were applied."
-Vieth, 541 U.S. at 307 (Kennedy, J., concurring); Gaffney, 412 U.S. at 752 ("It would be idle to contend that any political consideration taken into account in fashioning a reapportionment plan is sufficient to invalidate it.").
+In light of these fundamental constitutional principles, "[a] determination that a gerrymander violates the law must rest on something more than the conclusion that political classifications were applied."
+Vieth, 541 U.S. at 307 (Kennedy, J., concurring in the judgment); Gaffney, 412 U.S. at 752 ("It would be idle to contend that any political consideration taken into account in fashioning a reapportionment plan is sufficient to invalidate it.").
 The fact that a state legislature drew district lines with political considerations in mind is the beginning, not the end, of the analysis.
 "The inquiry is not whether political classifications were used.
 The inquiry instead is whether political classifications were used to burden a group's representational rights."
-Vieth, 541 U.S. at 315 (Kennedy, J., concurring).
+Vieth, 541 U.S. at 315 (Kennedy, J., concurring in the judgment).
 In other words, there must be a showing that "partisan classifications burden[] rights of fair and effective representation."
-Id. at 312 (Kennedy, J., concurring).
-This requires concrete evidence demonstrating that a partisan gerrymander has the purpose and effect of subordinating adherents of a political party and severely limiting the effectiveness of their votes, conferring legislative power far in excess of votes cast at the polls.
+Id. at 312.
+This requires a demonstration that a partisan gerrymander has the purpose and effect of subordinating adherents of a political party and severely limiting the effectiveness of their votes, conferring legislative power far in excess of votes cast at the polls.
 It requires showing that the partisan gerrymander unjustifiably obstructs the basic workings of representative government, "subjecting a group of voters or their party to disfavored treatment by reason of their views."
-Id. at 314 (Kennedy, J., concurring).
-These inquiries "limit and confine judicial intervention," establishing "clear, manageable, and politically neutral standards," Vieth, 541 U.S. at 307, 308 (Kennedy, J., concurring), for separating ordinary political line drawing from unconstitutional efforts to degrade and dilute a group of voters' opportunities to elect representatives on account of their political affiliation.
-See Appellees' Br. at 32-56; Amicus Br. of Bernard Grofman and Ronald Keith Gaddie at 4-22.
+Id. at 314.
+These inquiries provide judicially manageable standards for separating ordinary political line drawing from unconstitutional efforts to degrade and dilute a group of voters' opportunities to elect representatives on account of their political affiliation.